ufo-kit/nova-wave-server/README.md

   1 specifies the *relative* width and height of the selected bounding box.
 * `size` specifies output size of a single slice within the slice map.
 If not given, a default of 256 pixels is used.
-* `subset` specifies the nth slice map, i.e. subset 0 contains the first 64 slices, 1 the slices 65 to 128 and so on.
+* `subsets` specifies the number of slice maps to generate.

 ## Response